“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 The main street in Zadar is named Široka Ulica (široka = ‘wide’) and is the city’s heart.
 It is believed it’s as old, or even older than the city itself.
 The Zadrans, however, refer to it by its historical name, Kalelarga.

 Zadar’s history isn’t just written on portions of its walls.
 In fact, every street is alive with history.
 For example, near the waterfront, you can see the ruins of the 6th-century major earthquake.
-You can also wander the 2,000 years-old city’s main meeting place, which the Romans used.
+You can also wander the 2,000-year-old city’s main meeting place, which the Romans used.

-Zadar is also famous for its architecture.
-For the most part, the influence came from Roman times.
-Today, many gates, towers, and city walls are visited.
+Zadar is also famous for its architecture, most of which was influenced by Roman times.
+Today, many gates, towers, and city walls can be visited.
 There are also some monasteries and churches in the old town.

 It is one of those cities in Croatia which you can enjoy without large crowds.
 Most travelers, especially Americans, have not yet discovered this incredible city.
 The natural beauty of Zadar and the surrounding area is still relatively undiscovered.
 For that reason, the price point is less expensive here compared to other cities along the Dalmatia Coast.